 And so Peel Away Labs was born – a company that produced the first fitted disposable sheets.
 Because they are multilayered and waterproof, they’re not only perfect for busy young adults, but seniors, babies, guests and people in hospitals and medical institutions.

-For Cohen, it’s been a short but intense ride.
+For Cohen, it’s been a short but intense ride – he even appeared on ABC’s “Shark Tank” in 2015.
 “I started building the first prototype in 2013, then went into research and development for two and a half years, making sure there was a market.
-About 18 months ago, I started to raise capital.”
+About two years ago, I started to raise capital.”

 What was your credit history beginning like?

-I got my first credit card while in college from Chase.
+I got my first credit card from Chase while in college.
 My parents are really good with finances so they made sure I was on top of building credit at an early age.
 Because of them, it didn’t take me too long to develop great credit.